sqtran/asdf-oc/README.md

 ## Use

-Check the [asdf](https://github.com/asdf-vm/asdf) README for instructions on how to install and manage versions of Minishift.
+Check the [asdf](https://github.com/asdf-vm/asdf) README for instructions on how to install and manage versions of oc.